APrAkyk/ada-strauss-website/Homepage.md

 # Acknowledgement

 We would like to thank [Manoel Ribeiro](https://manoelhortaribeiro.github.io/) for helping  his helpful remarks.
-We were able to successfully complete this project with his help of their guidance and his data that he kindly shared with us.
+We were able to successfully complete this project with his guidance and the data that he kindly shared with us. <br>
-His paper was also very helpful to understant the data we were working on.
+His paper was also very helpful to understand the data we were working on.
 [YouNiverse: Large-Scale Channel and Video Metadatafrom English-Speaking YouTub](https://ojs.aaai.org/index.php/ICWSM/article/view/18125/17928)

 # Credential